Shattered Trust: The Cost of Digital Fraud in 2024

 Key statistics:

-Beyond deepfakes: rethinking identity in digital fraud strategies
+Beyond deepfakes — rethinking identity in digital fraud strategies

 1. Person: Is the individual who they claim to be?
 Are their provided details consistent with their claimed identity?
 Are there any signs of compromised personal information or suspicious device activity?
-Is a ‘selfie’ required to be taken by the client linked to another identity or social security number?
+Is a ‘selfie’ (required to be taken by the client) linked to another identity or Social Security number?

-4. Devices: What devices are being used to access the customer's accounts?
+Devices: What devices are being used to access the customer's accounts?
 Have any of these devices been linked to fraud previously?
-Are there any signs of device tampering or the use of VPNs or proxies to mask their location?
+Are there signs of device tampering or the use of VPNs or proxies to mask their location?

-The holistic approach to identity in fraud risk management
+A holistic approach to identity in fraud risk management

-Financial services under siege: the rising threat of fraud and money laundering
+Financial services under siege: The rising threat of fraud and money laundering

 The financial services industry is under relentless attack by fraudsters and money launderers.
-With annual money laundering volumes ranging from 2% to 5% of global GDP, it’s critical for businesses to learn how to protect themselves and stay compliant with anti-money laundering and fraud regulations.
+With annual money laundering volumes ranging from 2% to 5% of global GDP, it’s critical businesses learn how to protect themselves and stay compliant with anti-money laundering and fraud regulations.

-All-in on fraud prevention - adapting to evolving fraud risks in online gaming
+All-in on fraud prevention: Adapting to evolving fraud risks in online gaming

 Fraud always follows the money — highlighting fraud trends in emerging markets